jwt2706/Novigrad/README.md

 2. **Firebase Cloud**: A cloud-based NoSQL database used to store and manage user data securely with real-time synchronization and seamless intergration.

 3. **Android SDK**: Provides a comprehensive set of tools, libraries, and APIs specifically designed for Android app development.

-## Features

-1. **User Registration**: Users can create accounts by providing their personal information and verifying their identity.
-Such as email, name, driver's liscence level, and photo proof.

-2. **Secure Authentication**: The application ensures secure user authentication using industry-standard protocols, such as password-based authentication or multi-factor authentication, all backed by Firebase Authentication.

-3. **Application Submissions**: Users can submit visit requests for various services directly through the application.
-The app guides users through the necessary steps and provides a clear overview of required documents and available office hours.

-4. **Information Protection**: Users can securely upload supporting documents and other required information to use the service.
-The application ensures the privacy and integrity of information given using a secured database hosted Google Cloud.

-5. **Service Creation**: Employees can created services and make them available to regular users.
-The administrator is able to overview all of these changes, and modify any if needed.

 ## Installation and Usage